Watch an Introduction Video of SGAT

 Arrival & Purification

-Devotees cleanse their feet, hands, and face, and prepare prayer offerings.
+Devotees wash their feet, hands, and face, and prepare prayer offerings.

 2